r4ty34r/CS2/README.md

 Function declarations are hosted .h files and definitions are in .cpp files.

-Program driver is located Coursedriver.cpp
+Program driver is located Driver.cpp

 To submit an alteration: